Saturn's Seasonal Atmosphere at Northern Summer Solstice: Seasonal Variations in Atmospheric Composition

 Another important result from Cassini/CIRS was to show that seasonal variations of stratospheric composition are more muted than initially predicted.
 Although the 1-mbar trends are expected to be small, one-dimensional photochemical models at lower pressures predicted seasonal abundance variations up to a factor of 10 at 0.01 mbar and high latitudes for C$_2$H$_2$ \citep{05moses_sat, 15hue}.
 Despite the limited temporal coverage of limb observations over one season ($\Delta L_s \sim 90^{\circ}$), such large-scale changes have not been observed.
-The discussion above hints at the complex balance between photochemistry and atmospheric circulation, discussed in the next section.
+The absence of such strong contrasts may imply that meridional transport is an efficient process that redistributes the seasonally-produced hydrocarbons.
+The discussion above hints at a complex balance between photochemistry and atmospheric circulation, discussed in the next section.